wollud1969/tetris/readme.md

 The hardware utilizes four MSP430 microcontrollers for 1.) the game play, 2.) the play ground canvas, 3.) the score display and 4.) the sound effects.

+Further documentation including calculations and drawing can be found in the `docs` subdirs of the four main subdirs.

 ## Game Play

 Code is in subdir `game-ctrl` (https://gitea.hottis.de/wn/tetris/src/branch/main/game-ctrl).